A1079 road: Route

 The road begins in central York, heading east initially as Lawrence Street and then Hull Road.
 After 2 mi it meets the A64 at the congested grade separated Grimston Bar roundabout and gains primary status.
 Continuing as Hull Road it passes Dunnington and Kexby, before heading into the East Riding of Yorkshire and passing Wilberfoss, Barmby Moor and Pocklington.
 A roundabout at Pocklington Industrial Estate was constructed in 2011.
 After going through Hayton the road becomes a dual carriageway for 1.5 mi, at the end of which is Shiptonthorpe, where the road becomes York Road.
 This was a Roman Road between York and Brough, and when it was dualled, various Roman artefacts were uncovered.
+Plans for a bypass, of Shiptonthorpe were put forward in the 1989 Roads for Prosperity white paper, but were later dropped.

-It meets the A614 (to Goole and Bridlington) at a roundabout, before bypassing Market Weighton.
+The road meets the A614 (to Goole and Bridlington) at a roundabout, before bypassing Market Weighton.
 The bypass was opened in 1991 – prior to this the road went through the town centre, originally being the York – Market Weighton turnpike road.
 The bypass was built with one roundabout, at the junction with the A1034.
 A second roundabout, at Holme Road, was constructed in 2014.
 The road then goes through Bishop Burton before meeting the A1035 and A1174 at a roundabout west of Beverley at Killingwoldgraves.

 The section from Killingwoldgraves roundabout to the northern outskirts of Hull is known as the Beverley Bypass; it passes around the southern side of Beverley, with a short dual carriageway section.
 The road crosses over the A164 (Beverley to Humber bridge) at a grade separated junction.
 It also bridges the Cottingham to Hull section of the Hull to Bridlington line, as well as the Cottingham to Dunwell road (Dunswell lane, underpassed).
 A new roundabout junction was constructed on the A1079 around 2011 for the Swift Leisure group caravan factory north of Cottingham, East Riding of Yorkshire.

 The Beverley Bypass section terminates at a roundabout junction (Dunswell roundabout) with the A1033 and A1174 road.
 Here the A1079 loses its primary status as it heads into the centre of Kingston upon Hull as Beverley Road and later, Ferensway.
 The road terminates at the junction with the A63 (Hessle Road).

 About the road

 Into the 1930s, the road continued past York on the course of what is now the A59, diverting at Green Hammerton and continuing to Boroughbrigde town centre, where it terminated at the Great North Road.
 Much of the road is built to single carriageway standard, although a 1.1 mi stretch of the Beverley bypass and a 1.5 mi stretch near Shiptonthorpe are of dual carriageway standard.
-The majority of the road is national speed limit (60 mph / 97 km/h on single carriageway sections (including Market Weighton hill), 70 mi/h / 113 km/h on dual carriageway sections).
+The majority of the road is national speed limit (50 mph / 97 km/h on single carriageway sections (including Market Weighton hill), 70 mi/h / 113 km/h on dual carriageway sections).

 Following its de-trunking in 2003, the road is maintained by two authorities: